Building Empathy and Gratitude at School

 However, the holidays aren't always rosy for everyone, including low-income students, students with disabilities, and those who live in negative or dangerous circumstances.

 Even students with the greatest advantages can struggle with ingratitude, despite holiday activities that remind them to count their blessings.
-What's the solution?

 According to Dr. Robert A. Emmons, a well-known psychologist who studies gratitude, those who regularly give thanks just plain feel better.
 Grateful people also feel more hope, optimism, and a desire to get along with others.

-In fact, many social scientists view empathy and gratitude as sides of the same coin.
+Many social scientists view empathy and gratitude as sides of the same coin.
 Feeling down?
 Show gratitude to someone else and you'll also build empathy for their point of view.

 But first, you need to know what empathy is.
 Dr. Brené Brown explains: